Ritesh1137/MoronSlayer/README.md

 I'm Ritesh,a wannabe-polymath pursuing a Master's in Applied Artificial Intelligence in the New York Metropolis, I love all things related to data.

-## Please reach out if you're working towards Artificial Intelligence, computational neuroscience, BCI, or hardware optimization for efficienct computations (photonics/electronics)
+## Please reach out if you're working towards Artificial Intelligence, computational neuroscience, BCI, or hardware optimization for efficienct computation (photonics/electronics)

 -🔭 I am  learning and exploring Deep Learning.
 I am interested in NLP, Computer Vision and big data applications